 Q: How do I choose the right technique for my team?

-A: Assess the main stressors—deadlines, physical strain, unclear roles—and pick one organizational-level change (time-blocking, workload distribution, ergonomics) plus one individual skill (breathing, boundary setting) to pilot.
+A: Assess the main stressors—deadlines, physical strain, unclear roles—and pilot one organizational change (time-blocking, workload distribution, ergonomics) plus one individual skill (breathing, boundary setting).

 Discover Your Life Purpose Today!